Informatievlaanderen/OSLO-Standaardenregister/README.md

 The components directory contains your Vue.js components.
 Components make up the different parts of your page and can be reused and imported into your pages, layouts and even other components.

+### `content`

+The content directory serves as the file-based CMS of the whole project.
+We use a library called `nuxt/content` that allows us to import all the content of our website into components/pages across the project.
-More information about the usage of this directory in [the documentation](https://nuxt.com/docs/guide/directory-structure/components#components-directory).
+More information about the usage of this directory in [the documentation](https://content.nuxtjs.org/).

 ### `layouts`